A Symphony Takes Flight

 Mesmerized, I float motionless in my kayak.
 Like a mirage, the flock turns toward me, skimming the glassy surface of the bay.
-As their sheer numbers wash over me, I feel the brush of wings on my upturned cheek….but perhaps it is only the breath of their passing.
+As their numbers wash over me, I feel the brush of wings on my upturned cheek…but perhaps it’s only the breath of their passing.

 Then, just as suddenly, they are gone…and I am adrift alone.

 Each year, as the summer sun wanes, perhaps as many as three million of these aerobatic aviators stop at the Bay of Fundy while on migration from Arctic breeding grounds to the southern tip of South America.
 Their arrival begins in July; first the female flocks, then the males, followed by the juveniles in early August.
 Is their future path imprinted before their creation, or are they led by some unseen guide?